katiemh-314/bmme_890_heath/README.md

 (Finished) setup repository for course on your personal github account *name it bmme_480_your_surname, include readme with information about your progress.

 (Finished) create a branch named dev, add some text example files, collaborate on (i.e. edit at the same time) them with a course mate.
-Branches dev, created.
+Branches "dev", and "branch_keita" created.

 (Finished) merge the changes of the collaboration into dev.